 The rules concerning the Rego differ from one state to another.
 It is therefore important to learn about the legislation of the state where you want to buy a vehicle in Australia.

-During any purchase, the vehicle seller must provide you with a receipt for the purchase.
+The vehicle seller must provide you with a receipt for the purchase.
 This receipt should contain the following information: the brand, model, color, and year the vehicle was first put into service.
-It should also include the license plate number and the VIN (Vehicle Identification Number), as well as the details of the sale: the date of the transaction, the price of the vehicle, the names of the seller and buyer, and their addresses.
+It should also include the license plate number and the VIN (Vehicle Identification Number), as well as the date of the transaction, price of the vehicle, names of the seller and buyer, and their addresses.
 This receipt must be signed by both parties (buyer and seller).
-For added security, consider making two copies of the receipt (one for the buyer and one for the seller) and taking a photo immediately after signing.
-This could prove wise in case of loss of the document.

-Buying or selling a vehicle in its registered state: State by state information
+Buying or selling a vehicle in its registered state: State by State Process

 Australian Capital Territory (ACT)